trigger-segfault/trigger-segfault.github.io/home.md

 #### Programming

 Although I specialize in C#, I am also familiar with C/C++, Java (it's been ages), and...
 ActionScript... *(it's painful)*.
 I am also acquainted with JavaScript and CSS as I've made a few game mods with it but I'm not very fluent.
 I started programming in 2010 with C++ and moved to C# around 2014 and never looked back.
-My focus is application developement in my freetime, but I originally majored in Game Programming.
+My focus is application development in my free time, but I originally majored in Game Programming.
 I don't write many games anymore, although I do have an on-and-off project for recreating the Zelda Oracle of Ages/Seasons game engine in XNA.
 One of my biggest obsessions when creating something is polish.
 I always need it to look presentable along with being functional.
 This is the same for both game and application programming.

 #### Drawing